kadyb/vector-benchmark/README.md

 This repository contains a collection of vector processing benchmarks for Python and R packages.
 The tests cover the most common operations such as loading and saving a geopackage file, sampling points in a polygon, creating buffers, transformating the coordinate system (CRS), calculating the distance between points, and intersecting geometries.

-Note that all operations were performed in the Cartesian coordinate system excluding [s2](https://github.com/r-spatial/s2) package, where calculations were performed on the sphere (this affects the longer calculation times).
+Note that all operations were performed in the Cartesian coordinate system excluding [s2](https://github.com/r-spatial/s2) package, where calculations were performed on the sphere (this may affects the longer calculation times).
 For more information, see the [Spherical geometry in sf using s2geometry](https://r-spatial.github.io/sf/articles/sf7.html) article and [presentation](https://www.youtube.com/watch?v=zqRhF2XM1CE) at the FOSS4G 2021 conference.

+It makes a huge difference to the operations performance in `{geopandas}` if the `{pygeos}` library is installed.
+Its absence significantly slows down data processing.
+`{pygeos}` will be used by default with version 2.0 of `{Shapely}`.

 <img src="comparison.png" width="100%"/>